TheKevJames/web/web/pages/2015-12-30-drums-beat.md

 date: 2015-12-30

 Its been a while since I've had more than a passing moment to write.
-University has been time-consuming and my hobbies has suffered.
+University has been time-consuming and my hobbies have suffered.
 That said, it (writing) is certainly something I want to get back into.
 Here's hoping that posting some of my previous works will be enough to motivate me.

 ---